 - For outdoor fabrics (each fabric is a little different so look first at the care instructions), you can use a soapy solution with a dish soap and water.
 If you need to remove mold and mildew, it might require a little bleach.

 Speaking of outdoor fabric, did you know that you can also paint outdoor cushions?
-Check out my posts HERE to see all about that.

 Once everything is clean, you need to decide what type of paint or stain to use.
 If you want to “seal” your furniture, I’ll discuss some options for that.